M

 Read helpful insights from experienced TEFL digital nomads on maintaining work/life balance, staying organized, and being adaptable while teaching online and traveling.

-TEFL teacher Kristin Blake, teaching abroad in Marseille, France.
+An image of TEFL teacher Kristin Blake, teaching abroad in Marseille, France.

-ESL teacher Kristin Blake, in Marseille, France
+ESL teacher Kristin Blake, in Marseille, France.

 9. Revisit your teaching style and/or philosophy

-A teaching philosophy encapsulates your beliefs about teaching and learning.
-It helps you define your teaching goals and decide how you’re going to help your students learn.
-For example, you might believe that learning should be hands-on.
-In that case, you’d include this teaching style at the center of each English lesson.
 Learning how to create a teaching philosophy is covered in Bridge’s IDELTOnline course if you need help with considering your teaching style and core beliefs.
 Revisiting your teaching philosophy is a good practice to do at the start of each year, as you’ll never stop growing as an English teacher and should, therefore, allow your teaching style to evolve with you.

 10. Branch out as an independent teacher